preciofishbone/OmniaDocsG2/working-with-processes-v7/authoring-processes-v7/working-with-drafts-processes/edit-a-process/index.rst

-Edit a process in Omnia 7.0
+Edit a process in Omnia v7
 ================================================

+This page describes how this works in Omnia 7.0 and later.

 To edit a draft process, just click the title in the list, or select "Edit" in the process's dot menu.